BLASTing Illumina reads in FASTQ format

 It is likely that you want to first reduce redundancy in your dataset.
 The most biologically relevant way is often to perform whole genome or transcriptome assembly of your raw reads prior to BLASTing them.
 Sometimes, simple deduplication or collapsing is sufficient.

-If you are BLASTing a large number of reads, you’ll want to use a more automated approach to convert the FASTQ format file to a FASTA format file.
-The following seqtk
+If you have huge numbers of reads, you’ll want to use a more automated approach to convert the FASTQ format file to a FASTA format file.
+Using a tried and tested tool is less risky than creating your own custom script by creatively using grep

 command is one easy way: